Pork Sausage

 Look For

-- Bright pink to light red color (not grey or brown)
+- Bright pink to light red color indicating fresh myoglobin; avoid gray or brown discoloration

 Avoid